YamamotoLabUCSF/SampleSheet/README.md

 	(Mac/Linux OS)
 	```$ pip3 install ipykernel```
 	```$ python -m ipykernel install --name=SampleSheet_env```
-note administrator privilages may be needed on your system in which case use the following command
+note, administrator privileges may be needed on your system, in which case use the following command
 	```$ pseudo python -m ipykernel install --name=SampleSheet_env```
 followed by your administrator password